 Arguably, this is the most important phase in the web development process.
 Spending sufficient time on the proper planning at this stage prevents complications in the advanced stages of the project.
 Definition of the objectives, website architecture, content, deliverables, and role assignment are elements of this phase within the Scrum methodology.

 Close cooperation with the client is crucial.
 Both parties need to agree on clear expectations.
 This includes the schedule, budget, deliverables, technical requirements, design, and content which has been structured for the target audience with a focus on user experience (UX).

 Sitemap and Wireframe

-- Wireframe: The general content of a page needs to be established before the ultimate design and graphics are fixed into place.
+- Wireframe: The general content of a page needs to be established before the ultimate responsive design and graphics are fixed into place.
 With wireframes, low fidelity sketches are made of a website or mobile application putting content into place.
-This also establishes priorities for elements on the page and provides document requirements.
+This also establishes priorities for elements on the page and provides design-to-development handoff document requirements.

 The Building Phase